As subscriber growth flattens 'all you can read' magazine app Readly moves into profit

 He added that for many magazine publishers "successful digital transformation is a combination of revenue streams: direct digital subscriptions and other revenue streams whether those are events or affiliate, shopping, e-commerce, but also revenues from players like Readly".

-Readly's relationship with publishers has evolved in the past ten years, Lindqist said, as "previously publishers were unsure "whether we were cannibalising or contributing to them.
+Readly's relationship with publishers has evolved in the past ten years, Lindqvist said, as "previously publishers were unsure "whether we were cannibalising or contributing to them.

 "Over the years working together with publishers, those that joined the platform early but also from the outside those that were hesitant to join and wanted proof before they joined, it's been over and over established that we contribute to publishers' businesses - and it's real money now.